FireDynamics/LectureFireSimulation/_sources/content/tools/02_hpc/03_parallel_fds.md

   ```#SBATCH --account=ias-7```

-  On Jureca you need to have a computing time project and your account needs to be assinged to it.
+  On JURECA you need to have a computing time project and your account needs to be assinged to it.
 This budget is used to "buy" a normal/high priority in the queueing system.
 Using `account` you specify which computing time contingency will be debited for the specified job.
 Here `ias-7` is indicating the project we will use for this lecture.
 It is the budget of the IAS-7 at the Forschungszentrum Jülich.

 * **Partition**